---interactive / -i Interactive mode for repairing / deleting currupted backups created with option lateLinks.

-- --backupDir The repository, where all your backups are stored.
+- --interactive / -i Interactive mode for repairing / deleting currupted backups created with option lateLinks. - --backupDir The repository, where all your backups are stored.
 If you have one series of backup (eg. from one computer), this will normally be similar to the directory where you backups are.
 The meaning of this parameter is similar to the option backupDir of storeBackup, see section 4.2. - --autorepair / -a If storeBackupUpdateBackup.pl detects inconsistencies which do not harm your repository, it will repair the reference files automatically without asking you.
 It will only write an ERROR message in the log file and tells you what it repaired.
 If you eg. delete your last backup with lateLinks with rm (which you should not do before successfully running this program!), then the internal referencing structure of your backups is inconsistent.
-StoreBackup.pl(and also storeBackup.pl) will recognize, that a backup which referenced to another one is missing.
+StoreBackupUpdateBackup.pl (and also storeBackup.pl) will recognize, that a backup which referenced to another one is missing.
 But correcting the reference structure does not lead to a loss of data, so this is an example when it can be repaired without user intervention.
-(For more information see section 4.15.6 about special files.)
+(For more information see section 5.6 about special files.)

 - --print Prints the options used and stops after printing the options.
 In case of difficult quoting (especially on the command line) this gives you the chance to see what's really used in the program. - --verbose / -v Generate verbose messages. - --debug / -d Generate detailed information about linking, compressing, etc. - --lockFile / -L Specify a lock file.
 If the lock file exists and a process with the id stored in it is running, then the program will immediately stop to avoid running it multiple times (which is a very bad idea).
 The default is /tmp/storeBackupUpdateBackup.lock.
 You should also not run storeBackupUpdateBackup.pl in parallel to storeBackup.pl. - --noCompress / noCompress Maximal number of parallel compression operations.
 Default value is chosen automatically as the number of cores plus 1. - --checkOnly / -c Do not perform any action, only check the consistency.
-Use this in combination with option -debug to get detailed information. - --progressReport Print a progress report: after each number files when compressing after each number 1000 files when linking after each number 10000 files when performing chmod - --logFile / -l / logFile Name of the log file.
-Default is stdout. - --plusLogStdout / plusLogStdout If option logFile is set, here you can configure storeBackup.pl to also print the log messages to stdout. - --supressTime / supressTime Suppress the output of the actual time in the log file. - --maxFilelen / -m / maxFilelen Maximal size of a log file.
-After reaching this size, the log file will be rotated (see option noOfOldFiles) or compressed (see option saveLogs). - --no0f0ldFiles / -n / no0f0ldFiles Number of old rotated log files, default is 5.
+Use this in combination with option -debug to get detailed information.

+--progressReport Print a progress report: after each number files when compressing after each number 1000 files when linking after each number 10000 files when performing chmod --logFile / -l / logFile Name of the log file.
+Default is stdout.

+--supressTime / supressTime Suppress the output of the actual time in the log file.

+- --maxFilelen / -m / maxFilelen Maximal size of a log file.
+After reaching this size, the log file will be rotated (see option noOfOldFiles) or compressed (see option saveLogs). - --noOfOldFiles / -n / noOfOldFiles Number of old rotated log files, default is 5.
 With default values, it will look like this:

-\$ ls -1 /tmp/storebackup.log -rw------ 1 hjc root 328815 30.
-Aug 12:12 /tmp/storebackup.log -rw------ 1 root root 1000087 27.
-Aug 21:18 /tmp/storebackup.log.1 -rw------ 1 root root 1000038 20.
-Aug 19:02 /tmp/storebackup.log.2 -rw------ 1 root root 1000094 11.
+\$ ls -1 /tmp/storebackup.log -rw----- 1 hjc root 328815 30.
+Aug 12:12 /tmp/storebackup.log -rw----- 1 root root 1000087 27.
+Aug 21:18 /tmp/storebackup.log.1 -rw----- 1 root root 1000038 20.
+Aug 19:02 /tmp/storebackup.log.2 -rw----- 1 root root 1000094 11.
 Aug 18:51 /tmp/storebackup.log.3 -rw------ 1 root root 1000147 11.
 Aug 18:49 /tmp/storebackup.log.4 -rw------ 1 root root 1000030 11.
 Aug 18:49 /tmp/storebackup.log.5